|Cash Back Rating:

-Plus, cards like the Chase Sapphire Preferred® Card get a higher point value when you redeem rewards for travel through the Ultimate Rewards portal – meaning you can stretch your points a bit further by carrying both cards.
-Simply put, all bonus category purchases on the Sapphire Preferred (the card earns 5X points per dollar on travel purchased through Chase Ultimate Rewards, 3X points per dollar on dining and 2X points per dollar on other travel purchases) and all other purchases on the Freedom Unlimited.
+Plus, cards like the Chase Sapphire Preferred® Card get a higher point value when you redeem rewards for travel through the Chase Travel portal – meaning you can stretch your points a bit further by carrying both cards.
+Simply put all bonus category purchases on the Sapphire Preferred (the card earns 5X points per dollar on travel purchased through Chase Travel, 3X points per dollar on dining and 2X points per dollar on other travel purchases) and all other purchases on the Freedom Unlimited.
 Then, transfer all your points to the Sapphire to get more value out of them.

 How to use the Chase Freedom Unlimited card:

 - Use the card as your go-to for general purchases, especially at drugstores and on dining for the first year to take advantage of the increased rewards rate.

 - Use the card for all Chase Travel bookings and on dining and drugstore purchases.